Mixing times for the open ASEP at the triple point

-We are now ready to state the main result on the current of the open ASEP when the invariant measure $\mu_N$ is a Bernoulli-$\rho_N$-product measure, i.e., \eqref{eq:ProductCondition} holds.
-Again, since the arguments are very similar to Proposition~\ref{pro:CurrentZtoN}, we will only describe the necessary adjustments required for the proof.
+We are now ready to state the main result on the current of the open ASEP when the invariant measure $\mu_N$ is a Bernoulli-$\rho$-product measure with {$\rho \in [\frac{1}{2}+N^{-1/2},1-\mathfrak{a}] \cup \{\frac{1}{2}\}$}.
+Since the arguments are analogous to Proposition~\ref{pro:CurrentZtoN}, we will again only describe the necessary adjustments required for the proof.